JuanLealTec/python-refresher/docs/index.md

 This resource helps students entering **Computational Thinking II** strengthen the key concepts learned in **Computational Thinking I**.

 !!! note "Site Purpose and Objective"
     This resource is designed for **self-paced study**.
 It delivers concise explanations, examples, and practice exercises.
-You will find short explanations, examples, practice activities, and **interactive Google Colab notebooks** to reinforce your skills.
+You will find short explanations, examples, practice activities, **Python Shorts (brief video micro-lessons)**, and **interactive Google Colab notebooks** to reinforce your skills.
 For guidance on their efficient use, please consult the **"Google Colab – Beginner Guide"** located under the **Guides** section in the navigation bar.
 The ultimate goal is to reinforce your foundational knowledge before advancing to Computational Thinking II.

 ## Roadmap of Topics